Abu al-A'la Mawdudi: Political writings

-Maududi's works were written and published throughout his life, including influential works from 1933 to 1941.
-Maududi's most well-known work, and widely considered his most important and influential work, is the Tafhim-ul-Quran (Urdu: تفہيم القرآن, Romanised: Towards Understanding the Qur'an), a 6-volume translation and commentary of the Qur'an which Maududi spent many years writing (which was begun in Muharram, 1361 A.H./February 1942).
+Mawdudi's works were written and published throughout his life, including influential works from 1933 to 1941.
+Mawdudi's most well-known work, and widely considered his most important and influential work, is the Tafhim-ul-Quran (Urdu: تفہيم القرآن, Romanised: Towards Understanding the Qur'an), a 6-volume translation and commentary of the Qur'an which Mawdudi spent many years writing (which was begun in Muharram, 1361 A.H./February 1942).

 In 1932, he joined another journal (Tarjuman al-Quran) and from 1932 to 1937 he began to develop his political ideas, and turn towards the cause of Islamic revivalism and Islam as an ideology, over what he called "traditional and hereditary religion".
 The government of Hyderabad helped support the journal by buying 300 subscriptions which it donated to libraries around India.
-Maududi was alarmed by the decline of Muslim ruled Hyderabad, the increasing secularism and lack of purdah among Muslim women in Delhi.
+Mawdudi was alarmed by the decline of Muslim ruled Hyderabad, the increasing secularism and lack of purdah among Muslim women in Delhi.

 By 1937, he became in conflict with Jamiat Ulema-e-Hind and its support for a pluralistic Indian society where the Jamiat hoped Muslims could "thrive ... without sacrificing their identity or interests".
 In that year he also married Mahmudah Begum, a woman from an old Muslim family with "considerable financial resources".
 The family provide financial help and allowed him to devote himself to research and political action, but his wife had "liberated", modern ways, and at first rode a bicycle and did not observe purdah.
-She was given greater latitude by Maududi than were other Muslims.
+She was given greater latitude by Mawdudi than were other Muslims.

 Political activity

 At this time he also began work on establishing an organisation for Da'wah (propagation and preaching of Islam) that would be an alternative to both the Indian National Congress and the Muslim League.

 At this time he decided to leave Hyderabad for Northwest India, closer to the Muslim political center of gravity in India.
-In 1938, after meeting the famous Muslim poet Muhammad Iqbal, Maududi moved to a piece of land in the village of Pathankot in the Punjab to oversee a Waqf (Islamic foundation) called Daru'l-Islam.
+In 1938, after meeting the famous Muslim poet Muhammad Iqbal, Mawdudi moved to a piece of land in the village of Pathankot in the Punjab to oversee a Waqf (Islamic foundation) called Daru'l-Islam.

 His hope was to make it a "nerve center" of Islamic revival in India, an ideal religious community, providing leaders and the foundation for a genuine religious movement.
 He wrote to various Muslim luminaries invited them to join him there.
 The community, like Jamaat-e-Islami later, was composed of rukn (members), a shura (a consultative council), and a sadr (head).
-After a dispute with the person who donated the land for the community over Maududi's anti-nationalist politics, Maududi quit the waqf and in 1939 moved the Daru'l-Islam with its membership from Pathankot to Lahore.
+After a dispute with the person who donated the land for the community over Mawdudi's anti-nationalist politics, Mawdudi quit the waqf and in 1939 moved the Daru'l-Islam with its membership from Pathankot to Lahore.

 In Lahore he was hired by Islamiyah College but was sacked after less than a year for his openly political lectures.